 - Remember the end goal: Don’t lose sight of why we are all doing this.
 Stay focused on how these sacrifices are ultimately for the greater good and livelihood of our society’s most vulnerable members.

 One of the historical features that LGBTQ people and Americans have demonstrated is great resilience in the face of steep odds and seemingly insurmountable challenges.
 Not one to step down from a struggle, the community will prevail in the face of this historic hardship.
 Stay focused, stick together, and remember that this too shall pass.

-Brett Shay is the CEO and founder of Chosen Family Home Care, a provider of at-home care needs for elderly and disabled community of greater Philadelphia.
+Chosen Family Home Care is a provider of at-home care needs for elderly and disabled community of greater Philadelphia.
 Chosen Family (www.chosenfamilyhomecare.com) is one of the first organizations in the nation to specialize in meeting the diverse needs of the LGBTQ community and overcoming the health disparities and challenges of LGBTQ people and allies through its unique home care model.
-Brett has an extensive healthcare leadership background spanning various medical specialties and also provides education and training throughout the community on LGBTQ healthcare topics.
-He can be reached at firstname.lastname@example.org.
+The CEo has an extensive healthcare leadership background spanning various medical specialties and also provides education and training throughout the community on LGBTQ healthcare topics.
+He can be reached at email@example.com.